verrazzano/docs/content/en/docs/observability/monitoring/configure/alertmanager.md

 ## Customize the AlertmanagerConfig namespace

-If you would prefer to create the AlertmanagerConfig in a other namespaces, you can configure Alertmanager to discover AlertmanagerConfig resources in other namespaces using labels.
-In the example below, all AlertmanagerConfigs will be discovered in any namespace with the label `namespace-label: my-app`.
+You can also configure AlertmanagerConfig discovery by specifying namespace labels.
+In the example below, AlertmanagerConfigs will be discovered in any namespace with the label `namespace-label: my-app`, rather than the default `verrazzano-monitoring` namespace.
 {{< clipboard >}}
 <div class="highlight">